Chinchillas are unique animals in several ways.

 So, we now have the size discussed and understood.

-We know the temperature, location, and items in the cage are essential, but we also need to realize that the shelves by themselves just isn’t enough.
+We know the temperature, location, and items in the cage are essential, but we also need to realize that the shelves by themselves just aren’t enough.

 Chinchillas also need other items such as hanging wooden toys that are chinchilla safe.